airline_alliances

 Global Meetings is designed to save companies time and money on international event travel.
 Attendees book flights with discounts of up to 15 percent or benefit from promotional fares.
 Organizers, in turn, get personalized services, including a dedicated account manager to help with travel arrangements.
 Besides, they earn one reward ticket for every 50 passengers traveling to an event with Global Meetings.
 The program is available for events that have a minimum of 50 participants traveling by air and originating from at least two different countries.

 SkyTeam Corporate Agreements simplify cooperation with airlines and centralize travel management for global enterprises.
-Instead of signing multiple bilateral agreements, they enter into one partnership — with the SkyTeam alliance.
+Instead of signing multiple bilateral agreements, they enter into one partnership with the SkyTeam alliance.

-SkyTeam China Corporate Connection targets China-based companies.
+SkyTeam Corporate Connection targets China-based companies.
 They can sign a corporate agreement with 3 to 12 member airlines and get access to nonpublished fares with discounts.

 SkyTeam Marine and Offshore offers pricing, ticketing, and support services to travel management companies servicing clients from shipping, offshore oil and gas, and alternative energy industries.
 The program focuses on movement of crew personnel from or to ships, offshore drilling sites, and energy farms.

-Frequent flier program privileges
+Frequent flyer program privileges

 Elite passengers take advantage of

-• priority reservation waitlist;
+• priority reservation waitlist,

-• preferred seating;
+• preferred seating,

 • priority boarding, and